scientifichackers/flutter-plugin-scaffold/README.md

 ## Streams

-Flutter's `EventChannel`, has a flaw in that it only lets you open a single stream can be open at a time.
+Flutter's `EventChannel`, has a flaw in that it only lets you open only a single stream at a time.

 Plugin Scaffold's stream methods build upon regular `MethodChannel` callback methods, and provide a more flexible solution.